-If you need urgent bee removal, swarm removal, or want to speak with one of our bee keepers to discuss hive removal please call us as we are often available after hours.
+If you need urgent bee removal in Dallas-Fort Worth or want to speak with one of our bee keepers to discuss hive removal please call us as we are often available after hours.

 We also offer Bee Proofing and preventative services.

 Bee proofing your home or business will prevent future bee squatters, and you and your neighborhood bees can live in harmony.
 We seal up holes check woodpiles, brush and other places bees might use to build a hive in your home as a preventative measure to avoid the bee removal process in the future.
 Scout bees don’t like it when we seal up cracks and crevices.
 Our preventative services also prevent a deterrent to yellow jacket wasps and hornets.
 Ask our technicians about this service

 Our locally owned and operated company has a commitment to our customers "treat everything like it was your house" and "Always do the right thing."

 Think of us next time you search for "Bee removal near me" or beehive removal first!
 If you have questions email or call, we are always here for our customers.

 Giant Hornets or Beekeeping Questons?
 Want to know more about beekeeping in east Texas?
 Visit us on Twitter, Facebook or Youtube.